 I am an Associate Professor of Law at the University of Lausanne, Switzerland.
-I hold a PhD in law from the University of Fribourg, Switzerland, and a Master of Laws (LL.M.) from Harvard Law School.
+I hold a habilitation in law from the University of Zurich, Switzerland, with a venia legendi in public international law, European law, public law, legal theory, and comparative law.
+I obtained a PhD in law from the University of Fribourg, Switzerland, and a Master of Laws (LL.M.) from Harvard Law School.

 My main areas of research are comparative public law, constitutional and administrative law, public international law, EU law, and legal theory.
-My research draws upon other disciplines, especially political theory, political science, and history.
+My work often draws on other disciplines, especially political theory, political science, and history.

-My habilitation thesis, which was accepted by the Faculty of Law of the University of Zurich in 2024, analyzed the constitutional framework that applies to legislative lobbying in Europe and in the United States.
-My PhD thesis, which I completed in 2017, and which was supervised by Prof. Samantha Besson (University of Fribourg, now also Collège de France), provided a normative evaluation of the interpretative methods that domestic courts use in cases with an international law dimension.
+My habilitation thesis, which I completed in 2024 at the University of Zurich, analyzed the constitutional framework that applies to legislative lobbying in Europe and in the United States.
+My PhD thesis, which I completed in 2017, and which was supervised by Prof. Samantha Besson (University of Fribourg, now also Collège de France), offered a normative evaluation of how domestic courts interpret international law.

 I have been a visiting scholar at Harvard Law School (2016, 2022-2023), the University of Oxford (2016-2017), the Max Planck Institute for Comparative Public Law and International Law in Heidelberg (2017), the Center for European Studies and Comparative Politics at Sciences Po Paris (2021-2022), and the Georgetown University Law Center in Washington DC (2023-2024).

-Starting in Spring 2025, I will be a Visiting Professor at the Graduate Institute of International and Development Studies in Geneva.
+Since Spring 2025, I have also been a Visiting Professor at the Graduate Institute of International and Development Studies in Geneva.

 My native languages are French and German.
-On this website, you will find a more detailed CV, list of publications, list of conferences, and information about selected larger projects I have conducted.
+On this website, you will find a more detailed CV, list of publications, list of conferences, information about my teaching, and information about selected larger projects I have conducted.

 Email: odile.ammann [at] unil.ch